Cooking scallops at home is not nearly as challenging as you may think.

 Let’s start with the reason why people don’t make scallops at home.
 I am sure a few of these will sound familiar.

 - They shrivel up and aren’t as large as the ones at the restaurant.

-All of these scallop cooking mistakes come down to a few simple techniques that will have you searing scallops like a pro in no time at all.
+All of these are common cooking mistakes come down to a few simple techniques that will have you searing scallops like a pro in no time at all.

 The first thing you want to do is buy the right scallops.
 By now you are asking “aren’t they all the same?”
 The answer is no.

-There are wet-packed scallops and dry-packed scallops.
-Wet-packed scallops are drowned in water, presumably to help them remain juicy.
+There are wet scallops and dry scallops.
+Wet-packed are drowned in salty water, presumably to help them remain juicy.
 Simple osmosis plumps up the scallops making them appear larger, but also muting their flavor.

 Dry packed scallops are not packed in water, only pressed up against themselves.
 Therefore they have minimal shrinkage while cooking and don’t emit excess moisture.
 They will also have better flavor.

 How to do you know if yours are wet packed or dry packed?
 Ask!
 If the person running the seafood counter doesn’t know, then presume they are wet-packed.
 In fact, the majority are.

 People who do sell dry-packed know that they have the good stuff and will be proud to promote it.
 I’ve also had good luck with frozen scallops being dry, too much water would just be a gross scallop ice cube.

 Preparation really depends on the recipe.
 The best ways to cook scallops are quick using high heat.